AdobeDocs/commerce-events/src/pages/events/commands.md

 ## Unsubscribe from a Commerce event

 The `events:unsubscribe` command causes the current provider to unsubscribe from the specified event.
+You cannot unsubscribe from events defined in a module's `etc/io_events.xml` file.
+However, you can unsubscribe events that were registered in the `app/etc/config.php` file or from the [`events:subscribe` command](#subscribe-to-a-commerce-event).

-Use the `bin/magento events:list` command to retrieve a list of subscribed events.
+Use the [`events:list` command](#list-subscribed-commerce-events) to retrieve a list of subscribed events.

 ### Usage